 In 1979, Mount Vernon launched new research to discover and restore the interior paint colors of the Mansion.
 In some cases more than 25 layers of paint were analyzed.
 Over a two-year period, the Mansion was completely repainted according to the findings of expert investigators.

 In the early 1980s, a group of citizens began a concerted eff ort to honor the enslaved people of Mount Vernon.
 In 1982, a reporter from The Washington Post broadly publicized evidence of the forgotten slave cemetery.
 By 1983, these efforts resulted in action when the Mount Vernon Ladies’ Association dedicated a new memorial, which was designed by students attending the architecture school at Howard University.

 The Association, in partnership with Black Women United For Action, now holds an annual ceremony at this spot in tribute to the generations of enslaved people who lived and worked here.

 Mount Vernon's full-time archaeology program has been conducting research here since 1987.
 Archaeologists study artifacts uncovered in excavations to learn more about daily activities of the Washingtons and the many people who lived and worked at Mount Vernon.

 Inviting guests of all ages to learn more about Washington's progressive agricultural practices, the four-acre Pioneer Farm opened in 1993 and serves as a "living" classroom.
-The centerpiece of this popular demonstration farm is a replica of Washington's innovative 16-sided treading barn.
+The Farm represents the more than 3,000 acres Washington cultivated during the second half of the 18th century.

 Washington's gristmill, located on his Dogue Run Farm, was a major commercial operation and provided an important source of revenue.
 The Mount Vernon Ladies' Association has operated the mill as a working replica since 2002.